 Resolution Life currently has many investors – leading financial institutions, insurance companies, superannuation funds, sovereign wealth funds and family offices.
 These include cornerstone investors that have joined the Resolution Life Group board: JPMorgan Chase, KKR & Co Inc, Nippon Life Insurance Company, Temasek, The Universities Superannuation Scheme and a Middle Eastern sovereign wealth fund.

-When the AMP Life sale closes, AMP will retain a shareholding in Resolution Life Australia, the Australian-based company entity that will become the owner of AMP Life.
+When the AMP Life sale closes, AMP will retain a minority economic interest in Resolution Life Australia, the Australian-based company entity that owns of AMP Life.

-Our investors are not chasing a quick financial windfall – they want to make a long-term investment in life insurance businesses that delivers consistent returns.
+Our investors want to make a long-term investment in life insurance businesses that delivers consistent returns.
 Our business and approach will provide our investors with a life insurance business that delivers consistent returns over time.

 Resolution Life is in no way affiliated with Talcott Resolution Life.